Call-for-Code/Solution-Starter-Kit-Disasters-2020/README.md

 # Disaster resiliency in the context of climate change

 This solution starter was created by at the United Nations Human Rights Office in Geneva, Switzerland on February 27-28, 2020.
-It features contributions by technologists from XXX, YYY, IBM, and Red Hat.
+It features contributions by technologists from Unity, Johnson & Johnson, and Red Hat.

 ## Authors

+* Scott Sewell - Unity
+* Jochen Bertels - JNJ
-* Jane Jones - RBS
+* DeveloperSteve Coochin - IBM
-* Janet Jones - IBM
+* Joshua Zheng - IBM

 ## Contents